A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 13}

-Now, as soon as an SM finishes a tile, it grabs the next available one.
-That smooths out tail effects and improves load balance across the irregular grouped workload.
+After an SM finishes a tile, it grabs the next available one.
+That reduces tail effects and improves load balance across the irregular grouped workload.

 The other fixed cost was the epilogue.
 On shorter-K shapes, the MMA loop is not long enough to hide synchronization, pipeline drain, and final stores.